skiselev/isa8_eth/README.md

 ## Specifications
 * ISA 8-bit interface (62 pin / card edge)
 * NE2000 compatible
   * Note: Popular Crynwr NE2000 pocket driver does not support NE2000 in 8-bit slots.
-Please use a patched driver instead
+Please use a [patched driver](driver/) instead
-* Supports configuration using switches, jumperless configruaiton using RSET8019 utility or PnP
+* Supports configuration using switches, jumperless configuration using RSET8019 utility or PnP
-  * Uses DIP switches instead of jumpers for reliablity and ease of configuration
+  * Uses DIP switches instead of jumpers for reliability and ease of configuration
 * Boot ROM support
   * Socket supports 512 KiB Flash ROM, such as SST/Microchip 39SF040
   * Can be configured in 16 KiB, 32 KiB, 64 KiB, or page mode.
 In page mode the entire 512 KiB are accessible through a 16 KiB window